jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ### DevEx is _more_ than just your parent's software development lifecycle

 {{% note %}}
-As a result, it is part of the entire development lifecycle, as a direct result of the choice of development tools, technologies, and platforms.
+DevEx is an integral part of the entire development lifecycle, as a direct result of the choice of development tools, technologies, and platforms.
 That means that the ease of use, reliability, how accessible and understandable documentation, how efficient the build processes are, the effectiveness of testing frameworks, and the smoothness of deployment procedures all have an impact on the overall dev experience.
 {{% /note %}}

 ---